marinednadude/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP.md

 #### Negative Control

 Nuclease-free water is used as a no template control (NTC) when setting up each PCR plate.
-One well per plate is alloted to a NTC.
+One well per plate is allotted to an NTC.
 NTCs should be run in addition to both field blanks and extraction blanks.

 ### Basic Troubleshooting Guide

-**Issue 1**: Streaking is observed for sample wells in gel but positive control band appears normal.
+**Issue 1**: Streaking is observed for sample wells in the gel, but the positive control band appears normal.

 **Solution**: Dilute the sample DNA to a 1:10 dilution with nuclease-free water.
 If smearing is still observed using a 1:10 dilution, dilute the DNA samples further to a 1:100 dilution.
-If the samples do not amplify under these conditions the sample likely is inhibited or has too little target DNA and thus is unlikely to yield valuable results.
-Alternative solutions include cleaning DNA extractions with a commercial clean up kit.
+If the samples do not amplify under these conditions, the sample is likely inhibited or has too little target DNA and thus is unlikely to yield valuable results.
+Alternative solutions include cleaning DNA extractions with a commercial cleanup kit.

 **Issue 2**: No bands were observed in the PCR, including the positive control.

 **Solution**: The PCR likely failed.
 Check reagents to confirm they were not mishandled or expired and rerun the PCR.
-If positive control fails again, reagents or positive control are likely compromised.
+If positive control fails again, the reagents or positive control are likely compromised.

 **Issue 3**: Band observed in no template control.